Resume Tips For New Proofreaders

 Also, if you’ve taken my free course or read my ebook, you know how it’s essential to be familiar with The Chicago Manual of Style.
 Chicago is considered THE bible of all style guides.

-You also need to know your way around The Associated Press Style Book, which is used by many publications and is less dense than Chicago.
+You also need to know your way around The Associated Press Style Book, which is used by many publications and digital content creators, and is less dense than Chicago.